jkormu/Leela-chess-Tree/README.md

  ```

 ## Usage
+Currently it is advisable to keep the nodes low.
+Anything above 10k nodes is probably unusable.

 1. Load position or positions to analyze using one of below methods
     * Upload a pgn-file via drag&drop.
 This will load positions to the position table from the first game in the pgn file.
     * Upload a position from a fen.
 Paste fen into fen field and click "Add fen"-button.
 This will add the position to position table.